Schaeffer Oil: History

 Schaeffer Manufacturing Company was founded in 1839 by a German immigrant, Nicholas Schaeffer, in St. Louis, Missouri, under the name Nicholas Schaeffer and Company.
 Originally producing soaps and candles, the company began manufacturing oils and greases to support the westward expansion during the 1849 California Gold Rush.
 Pioneers traveling west from St. Louis used Schaeffer soap and candles for domestic use products as well as for grease for wagon wheels.
 As St. Louis established itself as a major Mississippi port and industrial city, Schaeffer manufactured products expressly for the high large number of wagon trains and steamboats that made their way through the city.
 The company's original line of lubricants was sold under the trade names Red Engine Oil and its original line of grease was called Black Beauty grease.
 By 1862, Schaeffer produced over $1M in annual sales.
 Miners in the Klondike gold rush later in the century reportedly smeared Black Beauty grease on their faces to ward off frostbite.

 Founder Nicholas Schaeffer was a contemporary of another successful St. Louis business owner, Eberhard Anheuser, who also was a fellow soap-maker.
 Along with Anheuser, Schaeffer was a creditor of the Bavarian Brewery Company, a struggling brewery founded in 1853.
-When the brewery encountered financial difficulty in 1860, Schaeffer and Anheuser purchased the minor creditors' interests and took over the company.
+When the brewery encountered financial difficulty in 1860, Schaeffer and Anheuser purchased the minor creditors' interests and took over the company, renaming it as Schaeffer, Anheuser & Co.
 Two years later, Anheuser bought out Schaeffer's interest in what later became the Anheuser-Busch Company.
 Nicholas Schaeffer and Company continued to grow and was widely successful, eventually placing its owner as one of St. Louis’ first millionaires.
 Nicholas Schaeffer led the company until his death in 1880.